 We’re used to seeing fancy names and different terminologies from different manufacturers for the same thing, so much so that we often ignore to verify what it actually is.

 Take the Electronic Stability Control or ESC for example.
-It is also known as ESP, VSC, CSC, VDC, and few more similar names.
+It is also known as ESP, VSC, CSC, VDC, and a few more similar names.
 Volvo has combined two systems to form the Dynamic Stability and Traction Control (DSTC).
 Maserati calls it Maserati Stability Program (MSP) while for GM, it is StabiliTrak.
-Fair enough, its boring to be the same.
+Fair enough, it’s boring to be the same anyway.

 But sometimes, there’ll be an asterisk, suggesting that it might not be the same as it sounds.
 You’ll see a monster text that reads “25% off”, with a tiny asterisk next to it.
-When you hunt it down, you’ll see a tinier footnote stating that only if you purchase goods worth certain amount, you can avail that discount.
-Marketing gimmicks is nothing new, its been there from the beginning of time.
+When you hunt it down, you’ll see an even tinier footnote stating that only if you purchase goods worth a certain amount, you can avail that discount.
+Marketing gimmicks are nothing new, it has been there from the beginning of time.

 However, the one from Tata Motors seems to have gone a bit too far.
-The company launched Tiago NRG recently, and one of the features was this “DurAlloy” wheels.
-As it turns out, they’re not actually alloy wheels, but just wheel covers that are designed to look like alloy wheels.
+The company launched Tiago NRG recently, and one of the features was these “DurAlloy” wheels.
+As it turns out, they’re not the alloy wheels the people are familiar with, but just covers (over steel wheels) that are designed to look like alloy wheels.

-So then, the important lesson to be learnt here when it comes to purchasing is, never ignore the asterisks from now on, if you happen to find one.
+So then, the important lesson to be learned here when it comes to purchasing is, never ignore the asterisks from now on, if you happen to find one.
 Take this very article you’re reading which has an asterisk, for example.
 Does “Purchasing 101” mean 101 tips for purchasing?
-No.
+Of course, not.